Nebraska Football’s Defense Proving It’s One of the Best in the Nation

 For the next two weeks following Nebraska's lone loss on the season, the Blackshirts have rebounded and turned back into a force to be reckoned with.
 As the saying goes - numbers never lie.

-Including back-to-back victories on the road at Purdue and a home win against Rutgers on Saturday, Nebraska's defense has allowed 17 total points, 3.9 yards per play, and forced three turnovers including a pick-six in West Lafayette.
+In back-to-back victories on the road at Purdue and aat home against Rutgers on Saturday, Nebraska's defense allowed 17 total points, 3.9 yards per play, and forced three turnovers including a pick-six in West Lafayette.
 The play of White's defense has garnered national attention, including a statistical analysis of the elite play of the Blackshirts' in a post that went viral on Sunday.

-Nebraska's defense is 14th overall in total defense for yards per game allowed (272.5 yards per game) and sits behind six Big Ten teams.
+Nebraska's defense is 14th overall in total defense for yards per game allowed (272.5) and sits behind six Big Ten teams.
 However, the Huskers are also in the top 40 in passing yards allowed, and ninth in rushing yards allowed per game.
 The Big Red are tied for ninth with 20 total sacks on the season and are tied for 15th with 10 total turnovers forced through six games.

-As the post on X from Ben Stevens states, the Huskers are the only team in the conference and nationally to be in each category defensively.
+As the post on X from Ben Stevens states, the Huskers are the only team in the nation to be in each category defensively.
 The only defense that is ahead of Nebraska in most of the statistical categories is No. 2 Ohio State, but the Buckeyes have not forced as many turnovers (9) as the Blackshirts.

 Nebraska Cornhuskers defensive lineman Ty Robinson (9) celebrates after a sack against the Rutgers Scarlet Knights